diku-dk/futhark-sc20/benchmarks/README.md

   loop from the 435.gromacs benchmark from SPEC CPU2006.
 This corresponds to section IV.C and part of Table III.

+* [img-reg](img-reg/) contains a Futhark port of an image registration program, corresponding to section V.A.4 and part of Table III.

 * [kmeans](kmeans/) contains a Futhark implementation of K-means clustering, corresponding to section IV.D.1 and part of Table III.